FaisalHammad1999/futureproofwiki/Django-Class-based-Views.md

 By default Django will pass the objects to the template with a name of `object_list`, which is fine but not particularly descriptive semantically.
 This is why we have instructed that the objects be passed with the name of `dogs`, so that we can iterate over the list in a more readable way: `for dog in dogs`.

-Again the last thing we need to do is update our URLs.
+Remember the last thing we need to do is update our URLs.

 ```python
 # adoption/urls.py